chargebee/cashier-chargebee/DOCUMENTATION.md

 #### Overriding the cache store

-To use something other than the default cache store for entitlements, override the `entitlementsCacheStore` method as shown below:
+To use something other than the default cache store for Entitlements, override the `entitlementsCacheStore` method as shown below:

 ```php